Wil-Ro/BlogPosts/posts/Useful Notes/Quotes.md

 - You're too fixated on finding a meaning to your existence that you've forgotten to actually exist -samael homesick

 ## Things Friends Have Said
-- "Friendship is the perfect middle point between bullying, sexual harassment and love" - William Nielson
+- "Friendship is the perfect middle point between bullying, sexual harassment and love" - William Neilson